Welcome to the COVID-19 Detection Dogs Study

 Meet the interdisciplinary group of researchers involved in this exciting study, all of whom have extensive experience working with volatile compounds and human infection.

 Meet the dogs

-Meet the six dogs that could soon be trained to detect if someone has COVID-19 and play a vital role in preventing further spread of the pandemic in future.
+Meet the six dogs that were trained to detect if someone has COVID-19 and could play a vital role in preventing further spread of the pandemic in future.